 Granulocyte Colony-Stimulating FactorG-CSFRecombinant Methionyl Human G-CSF

 Filgrastim is used to decrease the chance of infection in people who have certain types of cancer and are receiving chemotherapy medications that may decrease the number of neutrophils (a type of blood cell needed to fight infection), in people who are undergoing bone marrow transplants, and in people who have severe chronic neutropenia (condition in which there are a low number of neutrophils in the blood).
 Filgrastim is also used to prepare the blood for leukapheresis (a treatment in which certain blood cells are removed from the body and then returned to the body following chemotherapy).
-Filgrastim is in a class of medications called colony-stimulating factors.
-It works by helping the body make more neutrophils.
+Filgrastim is also used to increase the chance of survival in people who have been exposed to harmful amounts of radiation, which can cause severe and life-threatening damage to your bone marrow.
+Tbo-filgrastim is used to decrease the chance of infection in people who have certain types of cancer and are receiving chemotherapy medications that may decrease the number of neutrophils (a type of blood cell needed to fight infection).
+Filgrastim and tbo-filgrastim are in a class of medications called colony-stimulating factors.
+They work by helping the body make more neutrophils.

-Filgrastim may be given to you by a nurse or other healthcare provider, or you may be told to inject the medication at home.
-If you will be injecting filgrastim at home, inject the medication at about the same time every day.
+Filgrastim or tbo-filgrastim may be given to you by a nurse or other healthcare provider, or you may be told to inject the medication at home.
+If you will be injecting filgrastim or tbo-filgrastim at home, inject the medication at about the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
-Use filgrastim exactly as directed.
+Use filgrastim or tbo-filgrastim exactly as directed.
 Do not use more or less of it or use it more often than prescribed by your doctor.

-If you will be injecting filgrastim yourself, a healthcare provider will show you how to inject the medication.
+If you will be injecting filgrastim or tbo-filgrastim yourself, a healthcare provider will show you how to inject the medication.
 Be sure that you understand these directions.
-Ask your healthcare provider if you have any questions about where on your body you should inject filgrastim, how to give the injection, what type of syringe to use, or how to dispose of used needles and syringes after you inject the medication.
+Ask your healthcare provider if you have any questions about where on your body you should inject filgrastim or tbo-filgrastim, how to give the injection, what type of syringe to use, or how to dispose of used needles and syringes after you inject the medication.

 Your doctor may start you on a low dose of filgrastim and gradually increase your dose.
 Your doctor may also decrease your dose, depending on how your body reacts to the medication.